cybercog/laravel-service-provider/README.md

 Basic service provider mockup with utility functions to speedup packages deployment.

+**PROJECT IS UNMAINTAINED**

+Our company dropped support of this package and started to use clean Laravel Service Providers since they are able to [perform migrations without publishing](https://laravel.com/docs/5.3/packages#migrations).

 ## Installation

 Simply install the service provider package with composer: